Skip Breadcrumb Links

 Fabric, Textiles and Clothing

-Items in good repair can be donated to organizations like Goodwill, the Salvation Army or the Canadian Diabetes Association for resale, or given to a local shelter.
+Items in good repair can be donated to local organizations for resale, or given to a local shelter.
+You can contact 211 Ontario for agencies in your area that are accepting donations.

 If items are not suitable for donating, however, here are some other ideas: